How can I get a Dutch bank account?

-I think I paid too much income tax.
-Can I get a refund?
+I think I paid too much income tax and want to find out if I can get a refund, what should I do?

-If you think you might have paid too much taxes and want it to be checked.
-You can contact us and we can put you in touch with an external tax advisor who can have a look at this for you.
+If you think you might have paid too much taxes and want it to be checked, you can contact us, we can put you in touch with an external tax advisor who can have a look at this for you.
 You must pay the costs of that consultant yourself.